craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-12.md

 I'm curious how Apple tests their hardware against PCs because it seems far-fetched at this point.
 [Geekbench](https://www.geekbench.com/) will be heavily referenced by many to compare yet they don't feel like *real* comparison.
 I wonder if [Arstechnica](https://arstechnica.com/) will do a solid write up.

 And yes, the Magic Keyboard looks like they are trying to get into the competition against the [Microsoft Surface](https://www.microsoft.com/en-us/surface).

+[**Update: 29/03/2020** - It seems that it is the same as A12X with an extra GPU unlocked.
+From reading Daring Fireball's post about the difference, there is a good reason why it is.
+Check out the twitter thread via DF].

 ### MacBook Air